ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 **2019.05**
 :    **Winter 2019 Honour Roll**

-     Achieved a high-grade point average as a full-time student in the International College of Manitoba.
+     Achieved a high grade point average as a full-time student in the International College of Manitoba.

 -----
 ### Skills